 The following table quantifies the potential payments to named executive officers under the contracts and plans discussed above for various termination scenarios.
-In each case, the termination is assumed to take place on October 31, 2014.
+In each case, the termination is assumed to take place on October 31, 2015.
 The table shows only the value of the amounts payable for enhanced compensation and benefits in connection with each termination scenario.
+Mr. Ketelaar's employment with the Company ended on November 3, 2015, and he did not receive any enhanced compensation or benefits in connection with his departure.